-From all of the walk-a-thons to golf tournaments to BBQs that local nonprofits are hosting annually—there is a lot to keep up with.
+From all of the walk-a-thons to golf tournaments to BBQs that local nonprofits and charities are hosting annually—there is a lot to keep up with.
 Which fundraisers will your employees attend?
-How will your employees raise money for a cause?
+How can you employees organize a peer-to-peer fundraiser?
 How will your organization host a third-party fundraiser on behalf of a cause?

 Although this may be a lot to digest when it comes to the world of event planning, find a platform that:

 - Assists your organization in setting up a third-party fundraiser.
-Can you set up a customized event page that allows attendees to register or sponsor?
+Can you set up a customized event page within the platform that allows attendees (both employees and the general public) to register?

-- Helps your employees discover upcoming fundraisers to attend.
+- Helps your employees discover upcoming fundraisers to attend in their local communities.

 - Enables employees to execute a peer-to-peer fundraiser.
 Can your employees create personal fundraising pages to collect donations from their peers?